Activities for team building and games for your virtual team

 6. Code Break

-Solve web puzzles, riddles, and trivia in this brain-boggling, interactive team bonding game with your distant colleagues.
-This virtually-hosted exercise is perfect for communities loving to solve complex-problems and are not scared of a little friendly rivalry.
+Solve web puzzles, riddles, and trivia in this brain-boggling, interactive team-bonding game with your distant colleagues.
+This virtually hosted exercise is perfect for communities that love to solve complex problems and aren’t scared of a little friendly rivalry.

-Unit Pursuit: To participate in a series of online social, physical, ability, and mystery competitions, bring the remote squad together.
-The digitally hosted team pursuit activity would encourage you to better get to know your teammates and develop leadership skills while highlighting the secret strengths of each person.
+Unit Pursuit: Bring the remote squad together to participate in a series of online social, physical, ability, and mystery competitions.
+The digitally hosted team pursuit activity would encourage you to get to know your teammates better and develop leadership skills while highlighting each person’s secret strengths.

 Why we do it: Problem-solving, teamwork, curiosity, and comfort are included in this operation.
 It offers the best opportunity to experience a transformative team-building project without struggling with problematic logistics for large and active teams.